MF Doom: MF Doom persona

 Dumile created the MF Doom character as an alter ego with a backstory he could reference in his music.
 The character combines elements from the Marvel Comics supervillain Doctor Doom, Destro, and the Phantom of the Opera; like Doctor Doom and Phantom, Dumile referred to himself in the third person while in character.
 His signature mask was similar to that of Doctor Doom, who is depicted rapping on the cover of Dumile's 1999 debut album Operation: Doomsday.

 Dumile wore the mask while performing, and would not be photographed without it, except for short glimpses in videos and in earlier photos with KMD.
 Later versions of the mask were based on a prop from the 2000 film Gladiator.
 Academic Hershini Bhana Young argued that, by appropriating the Doctor Doom mask, Dumile "positions himself as enemy, not only of the music industry but also of dominant constructions of identity that relegate him as a black man to second-class citizenship".

 Dumile sometimes sent stand-ins to perform in the mask, which he saw as a "logical extension" of the concept but angered audiences.
 Dumile initially claimed that he had lost weight and thus looked and sounded different.
 At a 2010 show in Toronto, an imposter was booed off stage before being replaced by Dumile.
 In an interview with The New Yorker, Dumile described himself as the "writer and director" of the character and that he "might send a white dude next ...
 Whoever plays the character plays the character."

-In November 2019, during his performance at the Adult Swim Festival, electronic artist Flying Lotus announced that he would be joined onstage by Dumile; instead, the masked figure who appeared on stage was revealed to be comedian Hannibal Buress.
-Dumile's involvement in the prank has not been confirmed.
+In November 2019, during his performance at the Adult Swim Festival, the electronic artist Flying Lotus announced that he would be joined onstage by Dumile.
+Instead, the masked figure who appeared on stage was revealed as the comedian Hannibal Buress.
+Dumile's involvement in the prank was not confirmed.

 Legacy and influence

-Dumile is considered one of the most celebrated and influential musicians in hip hop.
-The English musician Thom Yorke, who collaborated with Dumile on two occasions, wrote: "He was a massive inspiration to so many of us, changed things...
+Dumile was celebrated in independent hip hop.
+After his death, the producer Flying Lotus wrote of Madvillainy: "All u ever needed in hip-hop was this record.
+Sorted.
+Done.
+Give it to the fucking aliens."
+The English musician Thom Yorke, who twice collaborated with Dumile, wrote: "He was a massive inspiration to so many of us, changed things...
 For me the way he put words was often shocking in its genius, using stream of consciousness in a way I'd never heard before."
 Stereogum, reviewing Operation: Doomsday on its 20th anniversary, noted Dumile's "formative" influence on younger rappers.
 El-P of Run the Jewels described him as a "writer's writer", while Q-Tip called him "your favorite rapper's favorite rapper".
+A biography by S.H.
+Fernando, The Chronicles of Doom: Unraveling Rap's Masked Iconoclast, was released on October 29, 2024.

 Personal life

+Family

+Dumile was married to his wife, Jasmine, for an unknown period until his death in October 2020.
+They had five children together.
+In late 2017, his son Malachi died from unspecified causes at the age of 14.